hacklabmikkeli/hacklabmikkeli.github.io/_posts/2016-01-15-industrial-hackathon-at-kuortti.markdown

 ![alt](/public/images/kuortti-3.jpg)

 It was also really nice to meet again people who participated our [NASA Space Apps Hackathon](http://mikkeli.hacklab.fi/2015/04/13/space-apps-challenge-8-great-projects-as-a-result/) in April 2015.
-All of them had the same enthusiasm as before to solved the given challenges.
+All of them had the same enthusiasm as before to solve the given challenges.
 About 18 hours time left for hacking...